-I have been spending less time in the kitchen, but I am still obsessed with making ‘healthy bites’ and using superfood ingredients.
+I’ve admittedly been spending less time in the kitchen these days, but I am still obsessed with making ‘healthy bites’ and using superfood ingredients.

-Today I am sharing my recipe for healthy ‘cacao’ bites.
-I’ve been making these all summer and they are a hit!
+Today I am sharing my newest go-to recipe for healthy ‘cacao’ bites.
+I’ve been making these on repeat and they are a hit!
 We take these portable, nutrient-packed snacks everywhere!